 This program, using funding under the Section 319 Grant Program, will further "institutionalize" the state's AMD program through county conservation districts and local organizations.
 In addition, one of the highest priority categories of nonpoint source pollution in the state can be addressed in a more formalized manner, with an emphasis on the improvement of water quality, comprehensive watershed planning, assessment and restoration of degraded stream segments and local involvement.
-This program will become an integral part of the Department's Growing Greener implementation strategy, the state's Nonpoint Source Management Plan, the Comprehensive Plan for Abandoned Mine Reclamation and the Model Plan for Restoration.
+This program will become an integral part of the Department's Growing Greener implementation strategy, the state's Nonpoint Source Management Plan.